 So, for The Bronze Hustle, one of my goals is to create successful bloggers, business owners and online entrepreneurs through online education.
-And because I offer different programs and products, the major goal is to become a lead generation blog and community.
+And because I offer different programs and products, physical and digital, the major goal is to become a lead generation blog and community.

 Newbies who probably haven’t launched yet or are on the “research hamster wheel” are usually B2C consumers because they are looking to become informed and comforted in their new decision to potentially make money online.
 Notice, most newbies are professional researchers though and not always action takers.